-4C.1.3.6 Frost protection fans - Performance Standard for Controlled Activity
+4C.1.3.7 Frost Protection Fans - Performance Standard for Controlled Activity

-(a) Noise from the operation of frost protection fans shall not exceed the following noise limits at any point within the notional boundary of any dwelling in a Rural Zone, nor at any point within the boundary of any property within a Residential, Rural-Residential or Future Urban Zone:
+(a) Noise from the operation of frost protection fans shall not exceed the following noise limits at any point within the notional boundary of any dwelling in a Rural Zone (excluding a residential dwelling on the same property on upon which the fan is operating) nor at any point within the boundary of any property within a Residential, Rural-Residential or Future Urban Zone:

-Receiver Time Period Sound Level Not to be Exceeded L10 Lmax Rural dwellings (within the notional boundary, and any property within a Residential, Rural-Residential or Future Urban zone All days 10 pm to 8 am 55dBA 65dBA
+Receiver Time Period Sound Level Not to be Exceeded Leq Lmax Rural dwellings (within the notional boundary, and any property within a Residential, Rural-Residential or Future Urban zone days 55dBA 65dBA

-(b) The overall height for the fan including the fan blade shall not exceed 15m.
+- (b) The overall height for the fan including the fan blade shall not exceed 15m; - (c) The fan shall be allowed to operate outside of the above times until the leaves of the plant are dry and the air temperature has reached 2°C.

-Note: Fan Type - The distance required to achieve 55dBA will vary depending on the noise performance of the frost protection fan.
+Explanatory Note: Fan Type - The distance required to achieve 55dBA will vary depending on the noise performance of the frost protection fan.
 Applications for resource consent must be supported with evidence identifying the noise performance of the fan to be used.

-4C.1.3.7 Frost protection fans - Performance Standard for Restricted Discretionary Activity
+4C.1.3.8 Frost Protection Fans - Performance Standard for restricted discretionary activity

-Any application for a frost protection fan that exceeds the District Plan standards noise levels but is no greater than 60dBA (L10) and 70dBA (Lmax) and the only persons affected who have not provided written consent are in a Rural Zone the application shall fall to be considered as a Restricted Discretionary Activity.
+Any application for a frost protection fan that exceeds the District Plan standards noise levels but is no greater than Leq 60dBA and 70dBA (Lmax) and the only persons affected who have not provided written consent are in a Rural Zone the application shall fall to be considered as a Restricted Discretionary Activity.

-4C.1.4 Matters of control - Controlled Activities
+4C.1.4 Matters of Control - Controlled Activities

-4C.1.4.1 Frost protection fans
+4C.1.4.1 Frost Protection Fans